Cognigy/Documentation/docs/en/docs/live-agent/release-notes/pre-4.30.md

 ### Features

-- Add the new supervisor dashboard under the "Reports" section, including information about agents' availability and conversations statuses.
+- Add the new supervisor dashboard under the "Reports" section, including information about agents' availability and conversation statuses.

-- Add the new notification centre that makes it quick to access the latest notifications.
+- Add the new notification center that makes it quick to access the latest notifications.

 ### Improvements